jdanyow/aurelia-breeze/README.md

 No.  Normally Breeze depends on [Q](https://github.com/kriskowal/q) for it's Promise implementation.
 Since you're using Aurelia which depends upon [ES6 promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) we can assume a Promise implementation is already defined.
 This means we can give Breeze [an object](https://github.com/jdanyow/aurelia-breeze/blob/master/src/promise-adapter.js) that has a Q style API but uses ES6 Promises behind the scenes.

+**Are detached entities supported?**

+Yes.
+This is a beta feature and may be removed in a future release.
+More info [here](https://github.com/jdanyow/aurelia-breeze/issues/7).

 ## Using The Adapter

 This guide uses [jspm](http://jspm.io/) and assumes you've already setup your Aurelia project according to the guide [here](http://aurelia.io/get-started.html).